scottburch/sparrow/README.md

 ####<a name="extend">.extend(obj)

-Extend a windowVar with a new function.
+Extend a window variable with new functions.

+*NOTE: To add an async function, the final argument must be named 'done'*

 ```javascript
 describe('extending windowVars', function() {